 Premier Owner of Professional Women's Hockey Clubs

-We are proud to own and operate three of the finest clubs in the PHF.
+We are proud to own and operate four of the finest clubs in the PHF.

 The PHF Constitution allows its ownership groups to own multiple teams for a limited period of time.
 This accommodation was made to facilitate the transition from a single entity league and ensure that every PHF club had the funding and support it needs to deliver a top shelf experience to its players and fans.
 BTM is proud to be associated with each of its clubs.
 Every club that is divested over time will be put in the hands of an exceptional ownership group.